-The GlutenTox test kits are found in companies and kitchens of all sizes.
+GlutenTox test kits are used by companies and kitchens of all sizes, including:

 Whether you make exclusively gluten-free items in a dedicated gluten-free facility, work with a co-packer to produce or package your gluten-free items within a shared facility, or produce both gluten-free and gluten-full items, there is a GlutenTox product that is right for you.
-Both GlutenTox Pro and GlutenTox Sticks can help you check incoming ingredients for traces of contamination, swab the surfaces of your equipment and facility to ensure adequate sanitization between production runs, and also verify your final product is as gluten-free as your customers have come to expect.
+GlutenTox Pro, GlutenTox Pro Surface and GlutenTox Sticks can help you check incoming ingredients for traces of gluten cross contamination, test surfaces of your equipment and facility to ensure adequate sanitization between production runs, and also validate that your final product is within FDA guidelines and as gluten-free as your customers have come to expect.

-Many manufacturers use GlutenTox Pro because it’s so easy: no equipment required, so you can start testing for gluten as soon as your test kits arrive.
+Many manufacturers use GlutenTox Pro because it’s an easy gluten control method: no equipment required, so you can start checking for gluten as soon as your test kits arrive.
 Plus results are easy to read and you can test to 5, 10, 20, or 40 ppm for semi-quantitative results.

 For organizations who run a high volume of tests, test items with especially complex matrices, or require a wider range of detection thresholds, GlutenTox Sticks may be a better fit.
 With a basic lab set up, GlutenTox Sticks can detect as little as 3ppm gluten in less than an hour.
 Plus, GlutenTox Sticks can be used in conjunction with the GlutenTox Reader to provide precise digital evaluations of the PPM count of your samples.